 - Keep your personal assets risk-free.

-Clearing your business’ tax debts is always a good idea -- you will be held personally liable by the ATO if you don’t pay.
+Clearing your business's tax debts is always a good idea since the ATO will hold you personally liable if you don't pay.

 - Get a professional to liaise on your behalf.

 Some tax debt loan providers offer you a representative who will negotiate a payment agreement with the ATO on your behalf.

 Some lenders charge unreasonably high fees for providing tax debt loans and related services, so make sure to check what costs apply.